 Part One explores their origins, city planning, and agriculture.

-Otherwise, please read on and discover more about the Aztecs through their social structure, laws, educational system, and arts.
+Otherwise, please read on to learn more about the Aztecs through their social structure, laws, educational system, and arts.

 Aztec Social Structure

 There were three strata of Aztec society.
 At the top were the elite of the noble class which included the ruler, military leaders, and courtly politicians and priests.
 In the middle stratum were the commoners whose elite were the wealthy merchants.
 In the bottom strata were the slaves.
 While the Aztec social order was rigidly observed, there were real opportunities for upward mobility through education, marriage, hard work, athletic and artistic talent, and military service.

 Slavery, in the Aztec sense, was in many ways closer to indentured servitude than to true slavery in the European sense.
 A slave who bested his master running by making it to the Palace before getting caught was set free immediately.
 Anyone in the crowd who dared to interfere in this public spectacle to aid either the runner or his owner were sentenced to death.

 Slaves could also purchase their own freedom or fulfill the terms of their contract if they had sold themselves into slavery to pay off a debt.
 Slaves were generally well-treated and had rights in the eyes of society.
 They could, for example, marry and have a spouse and children who were not slaves.
 They could escape slavery by marrying their own owner.
 Mistreatment of a slave, whether by the owner or by another party, was punishable by death.